bnch/bancho/README.md

 you're developing on a UNIX environment, thus the command will be in shell.
 Despite that, commands should be fairly easy to port over to Windows.

+We're also gonna assume you have a MySQL database set up.
+Support for other databases may come in the future.

 First step: clone the repo.

 ```sh